-The previous vocabulary files for the original corpus can be found in <experiment-dir>/training/prepared Running this command with the files containing your new tokenized, cleaned, and truecased source and target as txt1 and txt2 will produce new a new vocab file for each language and a couple of .snt files.
-Any further references to vocabs in commands or config files should reference the new vocabulary files just produced.
+The vocab files for the original corpus can be found in <experiment-dir>/training/prepared.<run>/<source-lang>,<target-lang>.vcb.
+Running this command with the files containing your new tokenized, cleaned, and truecased source and target as txt1 and txt2 will produce new a new vocab file for each language and a couple of .snt files.
+Any further references to vocabs in commands or config files should reference the ones just produced.